This COVID-19 thing is everywhere. How will that impact Orientation?

 I paid the Enrollment Confirmation Deposit, but I still haven't received an email about Orientation.
 Why is that?

-If it is after May 8th, you've cleared the ECD, and you still haven't received an email regarding Orientation, it may depend on when your ECD clearance was posted to your student account.
+If you've cleared the ECD, and you still haven't received an email regarding Orientation, it may depend on when your ECD clearance was posted to your student account.
 It can take up to a week for ECD clearances to fully process, and the invitation emails generally go out once a week on Friday mornings.
 For instance, if you pay the ECD on a Thursday, you may not receive the Orientation email until the following Friday.
 We do appreciate your patience during this process.
 If you paid the ECD and more than a week has passed, please contact our office and we can further assist you.

 When is the deadline to sign up for Orientation?